 Abstract (250/248)

 Self-management has become an imperative for people living with chronic conditions.
 The notion of self-management requires patients and professionals to work in new ways – patients as active participants, and professionals as partners, sharing control and responsibility with patients.
 Utilising Bourdieu’s concepts of doxa, capital and field, we analyse roles in self-management support encounters.
 A total of 32 indepth interviews were conducted with 11 health professionals in Sydney, Australia.
 Our findings revealed an incongruence between how participants characterised and enacted their roles.
-While aspects of patient involvement were valued, a hierarchy of knowledge and power within self-management support, privileged medical work over socially oriented support, determined the legitimiacy of patients’ goals, and influenced who was eligible for a more person-centred rather than directive approach.
-The discursive space around ‘the good patient’ within a medically dominant field showed how only some subjectivities were considered legitimate, and in turn contributed to reproduction of a medicalised and neoliberal doxa, conceptualised as SM doxa.
+While aspects of patient involvement were valued, a hierarchy of knowledge and power within self-management support, privileged health professional work over socially oriented support, influenced the legitimiacy of patients’ goals, and who was eligible for a more person-centred rather than directive approach.
+The discursive space around ‘the good patient’ within a medically and professionalised dominant field showed how only some subjectivities were considered legitimate, and in turn contributed to reproduction of a medicalised and neoliberal doxa, conceptualised as SM doxa.
 We conclude the ‘taken for granted’ assumptions of self-management need to be challenged further to avoid the negative social representations and unreleastic expectations placed on those with less capital, and which sees them marginalised within clinical interactions.
 Arguably though, if real change is to occur for the roles of patients and professionals, disruption is needed of the unquestionable orthodoxy that operates across the entiriety of the healthcare field – in the practices and perceptions of patients and professionals, to the practices and perceptions of institutions, the government and social groups.

 Introduction (1500 / 1328)

 Self-management support is a key component of chronic condition management in many contemporary healthcare systems.
 This is the support that health professionals provide to people with chronic conditions to help them to develop their knowledge, skills, and confidence to manage their conditions in the context of their everyday life (Jordan et al., 2008; Lawn & Schoo, 2010).
 The importance of health professionals working collaboratively or in partnership with their patients is emphasised in chronic care guidelines (e.g., Australian Health Ministers' Advisory CouncilCouncil, 2017); and reflects a broader shift in the healthcare policy agenda away from the traditional ‘top-down medical model’ – where patients are often positioned as passive recipients of care from health professionals.
-The notion of partnerships between patients and professionals suggests that power, authority and involvement should facilitate the inclusion of what is important to the individual in helping them to live with their chronic condition; even when this differs from what health professionals perceive to be important for effective self-management.
-This person-centred and inclusive approach to supporting self-management, reflects the multidimensionality of health and illness; the democratisation of information and knowledge; and changing expectations regarding roles and responsibilities of patients and professionals (Dubbin et al., 2013; Entwistle et al., 2018; Ravn et al., 2016).
-Yet, it also comes with new challenges for health professionals working in chronic care, and their patients, not the least of which is that they are often working within healthcare systems set up for acute, rather than chronic healthcare.
+The notion of partnerships between patients and professionals suggests that ideally, power, authority and involvement should facilitate the inclusion of what is important or value to the individual in helping them to live with their chronic condition; even when this differs from what health professionals perceive to be relevant for effective self-management.
+This person-centred and inclusive approach to supporting self-management, reflects the multidimensionality of health and illness; the democratisation of information and knowledge; and changing expectations regarding roles and responsibilities of patients and professionals and the relevance of connecting to capabilities and things that are of value to people in their everyday lives (Dubbin et al., 2013; Entwistle et al., 2018; Ravn et al., 2016).
+Yet, it also comes with new challenges for health professionals working in chronic care, and their patients, not the least of which is that they are often working within healthcare systems set up for acute, rather than chronic healthcare and are socialised into clinical ways of thinking and operate with differing logics which prioritise the importance of compliance with expert‐based knowledge and traditioanl individual lifestyle choices (Bossy et al 2019).

+.